-TJ202: A Potential Highly Differentiated CD38 Antibody for Multiple Myeloma and Autoimmune Diseases
+TJ202: A Potential Best-in-Class CD38 Antibody for Multiple Myeloma and Autoimmune Diseases

 TJ202 (MOR202) is a fully human, highly differentiated monoclonal antibody directed against CD38.
-TJ202, if approved, is positioned as a potential highly differentiated anti-CD38 therapy for multiple myeloma ("MM"), either as a monotherapy or as a combination therapy with other anticancer agents.
-We aim to demonstrate the advantages of TJ202, including its short infusion time, low infusion reaction rate ("IRR") and potentially sustained efficacy, in our ongoing clinical trials in China.
+TJ202 is positioned as a potential best-in-class anti-CD38 therapy for multiple myeloma ("MM"), either as a monotherapy or as a combination therapy with other anti-cancer agents.
+We aim to demonstrate the advantages of TJ202, including its shorter infusion time, lower infusion reaction rate ("IRR") and potentially sustained efficacy compared to other CD38 antibodies, in our ongoing clinical trials in China.
 Additionally, as pathogenic CD38-positive B cells and plasma cells are strongly implicated in the disease progression of pathogenic antibody-mediated autoimmune diseases, we believe the therapeutic value of TJ202 can be extended to these diseases that have significant unmet medical needs.
 We have begun to explore its therapeutic application in systemic lupus erythematosus ("SLE") and later in other autoimmune diseases.
 In November 2017, we obtained an exclusive license from MorphoSys to develop TJ202 in Greater China.
 The development of TJ202 is driven by a fast-to-market strategy.
-We have started a registrational trial for a third-line monotherapy and a registrational trial in combination with lenalidomide as a second-line therapy, both in patients with MM in Taiwan.
-We have also received IND approvals from the NMPA for conducting the same trials in multiple myeloma in China.
-We aim to submit an NDA for TJ202 as a third-line monotherapy in 2021, followed by another NDA submission for TJ202 as a second-line combination therapy.
-Upon IND approval from the NMPA, we expect to initiate a Phase 1b trial for TJ202 in SLE in 2020.
+We have started a Phase 2 registrational trial for a third-line monotherapy and a Phase 3 trial in combination with lenalidomide as a second-line therapy, both in patients with relapsed or refractory MM ("RRMM") in Greater China.
+We aim to submit an NDA for TJ202 as a monotherapy in 2021, followed by another NDA submission for TJ202 as a combination therapy.
+An IND application for a trial in SLE is expected to be submitted in the fourth quarter of 2019.